sylvchev/sylvchev.github.io/_posts/2020-02-09-git_crash_course.markdown

 - Synchronize with remote: `git fetch (remote)`, e.g. `git fetch origin`
 - Push the branch on remote: `git push (remote) (branch)`, or `git push (remote) (localBranch:remoteBranch)`
 - After a `git fetch origin` new branches are available that can be merge into current branch with `git merge origin/(branch)`, it is also possible to start a local branch with the same name `git checkout -b (branch) (remote)/(branch)` or `git checkout --track (remote)/(branch)`
+- If you forgot to track a remote branch on your local branch, you could use `git branch -u remote/branch` to follow the remote branch.
 - Delete a remote branch: `git push [remotename] :[branch]`

 ### GitHub